janosh/svelte-bricks/readme.md

 - `masonryHeight: number = 0`: Bound to the masonry `div`s height (in `px`).
 - `animate: boolean = true`: Whether to [FLIP-animate](https://svelte.dev/tutorial/animate) masonry items when viewport resizing or other events cause `items` to rearrange.
 - `style: string = ''`: Inline styles that will be applied to the top-level `div.masonry`.
+- `duration: number = 200`: Transition duration in milli seconds when masonry items are rearranged or added/removed.
+Set to 0 to disable transitions.

 ## Styling